Lynch08/Machine_Learning_And_Statistics_2023/readme.md

 #### regression.ipynb
 In this notebook, you'll learn about linear regression analysis.
 It covers the basics of linear regression, how to fit a linear regression model to data, and how to interpret the results.
 Python libraries such as NumPy, pandas, and scikit-learn are used for this analysis.

+# Other Files in the Repo

+#### requirements.txt

+The requirements.txt file is used to specify the external libraries and dependencies that the Python project requires to run properly.
+This file is often used in conjunction with package management tools like pip to ensure that the correct versions of these dependencies are installed.
+Each line in the requirements.txt file typically follows the format *package-name==version*, where *package-name* is the name of the Python package or library and *version* is the specific version used when creating this notebook.

+The requirements.txt file lists the required packages and their specified versions.
+For instance, it states that the project requires:

+Matplotlib version 3.5.1
+NumPy version 1.23.0
+Pandas version 1.4.2
+SciPy version 1.7.3
+Seaborn version 0.11.2
+Statsmodels version 0.13.2
+Scikit-learn version 1.0.2
+IPython version 7.27.0
+IPywidgets version 7.6.5

+#### .gitignore

+The .gitignore file is used to specify files and directories that should be ignored by version control systems like Git.
+When developing a project, there are often files and directories that are generated during development or contain sensitive information that you don't want to include in your version control repository.
+Adding them to the .gitignore file ensures that they are not tracked or shared through the repository.

 ## References
 Here are some resources that provide further information on the topics covered in these notebooks: